 The judgment became final on March 16, 2014.
 On May 23, 2014, Yelp moved to set aside and vacate the judgment.
 This motion was denied, and Yelp appealed.

 On appeal, the First District Court, ruled in favor of Hassell, amending the ruling of the trial court slightly to limit the scope of what language and content Yelp needed to remove.

 For businesses owners that hate Yelp and the seemingly disproportionate power the platform can have over a business’s success, the ruling is a clear win and cause to celebrate.
-If defamatory content is located on Yelp and a court order is obtained requiring the defamatory content be removed, according this ruling, it should come down.
+If the defamatory content is located on Yelp and a court order is obtained requiring the defamatory content be removed, according to this ruling, it should come down.

 And to be clear, to the average business owner, as well as most people in society, this makes complete sense.
 Why wouldn’t a website be compelled to remove something if a court ordered that it was defamatory and should be removed?
 It would seem ludicrous that the opposite would be true.

 However, in the world of Internet defamation, and because of a federal law called the Communications Decency Action, this usually isn’t the case for numerous reasons.